Justice for Journalists: Investigative Grants Programme

-In 2020, the Foundation supported monitoring of court cases involving media outlets and journalists in Armenia that has been conducted by Committee to Protect Freedom of Expression.
+In 2020, the Charity supported monitoring of court cases involving media outlets and journalists in Armenia that has been conducted by Committee to Protect Freedom of Expression.
 Findings of the report were used by the United States Department of State in the report on human right practices in Armenia.

-In 2021, the Foundation has supported four-part series investigation into the unresolved killing of three Nigerian journalists having been on assignments between 2019 and 2020.
+In 2021, the Charity has supported four-part series investigation into the unresolved killing of three Nigerian journalists having been on assignments between 2019 and 2020.
 Nigerian investigative journalist Patrick Egwu looked into these murders, those behind them, and the growing calls for justice by families of victims and press freedom groups.